zenvin-dev/UnitySettingsFramework/README.md

 ### 1. Setup
 After installing the Package into your project via the UPM (and making sure the assembly definitions are recognized by Unity), create a SettingsAsset through _Create > Scriptable Objects > Zenvin > Settings Asset_.
 This will serve as a collection of all settings you may create.
 \
-The system currently is set up to allow only for a single SettingsAsset object to be created in your project.
-(You will still be able to duplicate an existing asset, but I would advise against it).
+Once you have created the `SettingsAsset`, you can use the **Settings Editor Window** (_Window > Zenvin > Settings Asset Editor_) to add, delete, move and group settings.
+Double-clicking `SettingsAsset`s will open the editor.
 \
-Once you have created the SettingsAsset, you can use the **Settings Editor Window** (_Window > Zenvin > Settings Asset Editor_) to add, delete, move and group settings.
+If there is no asset being edited currently, the editor will show a list of available instances.

 ## 2. Settings